cakarsubasi/cakarsubasi.github.io/_posts/2024-07-03-FunctionalProgramming.markdown

         | _ :: xs -> findElem name xs
 ```

-An Option is known as a sum type and one of many sum types defined by default in F#, they are essentially tagged unions in many languages but thanks to pattern matching and the type system, they are super powered.
+An Option is known as a sum type and one of many sum types defined by default in F#, they are essentially tagged unions in many languages but thanks to pattern matching and the type system, they are super powerful.
 None and Some are fields in the type and are used to construct instances of it.

 ### That Monad thing